Jujufinote/42_Libft/README.md

 <br>

 ## Preface
 The Libft is the first project intended at 42school.
-It aims to revise functions of the 42pool and fundamentals functions of Standard C Library.
+It aims to review functions of the 42pool and fundamentals functions of Standard C Library.
 It allows also to create a personal library that you'll use as you want and as authorized in some other 42projects.

 This project enable exercising on five capital skills : alphanumeric characters analysis, string manipulation and transformation, memory manipulation, linked lists management, and file descriptor reading/writing.
 <br>
 <br>

 ## 📜 Mandatory part
-The mandatory part is the minimum to succeed any project.
+> The mandatory part is the minimum to succeed any project.

 Here, you'll brush up on some basic functions already learned in 42pool and recreate some functions of the standard C library.
 One goal is to learn basic operations with static libraries and the other to work your logic and vision of C language.
 <br>
 <br>

 ## ✅ Bonus part
 This part will help and encourage you to discover linked lists.
 It will allow you to organise, keep and access many variables with different types at the same time.
-You'll need them in the future and it's a difficult concept for many people, so the sooner you start to learn and undertand them, the faster you will comprehend them when the time comes to use linked lists.
+You'll need them in the future and it's a difficult concept for many people, so the sooner you start to learn and undertand them, the faster you will comprehend them when the time comes to use them.
 <br>
 <br>
 <br>